Chuo-ku Tourism Association Official Blog

 >>About this blog

-This is a continuation of "Walking the Ruins of Kaedegawa (1)"
+It is a continuation of "Walking the Ruins of Kaede River (1)"

 kaede201800.jpg

-The Kaede River existed in Chuo-ku until the 1930s, diverted from the vicinity of Kabuto-cho on the Nihonbashi River to the south and reached the confluence of the Kyobashi River and Hatchobori (Sakuragawa).
-The Toshin Beltway, the Metropolitan Expressway, passes through the trace.
+The Kaede River existed in Chuo-ku until the 1930s, and was a river that diverted south from the vicinity of Kabuto-cho on the Nihonbashi River to the confluence of the Kyobashi River and Hatchobori (Sakuragawa), but was reclaimed and now the Toshin Beltway on the Metropolitan Expressway passes through its traces.

 kaede201814.JPG

-This bridge is a bridge where Yaesu Street crosses the Metropolitan Expressway (formerly Kaedegawa).
+This bridge is a bridge where Yaesu Street crosses the "Tokyo Metropolitan Expressway" (formerly Kaede River).

-The current bridge was rebuilt along with the construction of Yaesu Street by the reconstruction project of the Great Kanto Earthquake, and is a heavy arch bridge.
+The current bridge was rebuilt along with the construction of Yaesu Street by the reconstruction project after the Great Kanto Earthquake, and is a heavy arch bridge.

 kaede201815.JPG

-Kuyasu Bridge was built in front of the Kamiyashiki of Matsudaira-Etsunaka Mamoru in the Edo period and was called "Ecchu Bridge", but in 1868 the name "Ecchu", a remnant of Edo shogunate, was named "Kuyasu Bridge".
+Kuyasu Bridge was built in front of the Kamiyashiki of Matsudaira Ecchu Governor of Kuwana Domain during the Edo period and was called "Ecchu Bridge", but in 1868 the name of "Ecchu", a remnant of Edo shogunate, was taken and renamed "Kuyasu Bridge".

 kaede201816.JPG